Deltaidiots/memoripilot/README.md

 ## How to Use

+### With GitHub Copilot Chat (Recommended)

-1. Install the extension
+1. Install the extension and open a workspace
+2. Open GitHub Copilot Chat
+3. Start talking naturally about your project:
+   - "I'm working on the authentication system now"
+   - "I decided to use MongoDB for the database"
+   - "Show me my current progress"
+   - "Switch to debug mode"

+Copilot will automatically suggest using Memory Bank tools when appropriate, with clear confirmation dialogs.

+### With VS Code Chat (Fallback)

+If Language Model Tools aren't available, the extension provides a chat participant:

-2. Open the VS Code Chat panel (View > Chat)
+1. Open the VS Code Chat panel (View > Chat)
-3. Select "memory" from the chat selector dropdown
+2. Select "memory" from the chat selector dropdown
-4. Say "hello" to initialize your memory bank
+3. Say "hello" to initialize your memory bank
-5. Use slash commands for common operations:
+4. Use slash commands for common operations:
    - `/active-context` - Set your current working focus
    - `/append-decision` - Log a new decision to decisionLog.md
    - `/show-memory` - Show a memory bank file
    - `/update-memory-bank` - Manually update the memory bank (UMB)

+### Manual Commands

+Press `Ctrl+Alt+M` (or `Cmd+Alt+M` on Mac) to access Memory Bank commands directly:
+- `/mb-init` - Initialize memory bank files
+- `/mb-update` - Update memory bank based on workspace content
+- `/mb-show [file]` - Show memory bank file content
+- `/mb-decision <text>` - Log a new decision
+- `/mb-context <text>` - Set your active context
+- `/mb-mode <mode>` - Switch mode (architect, code, ask, debug)

 ## Working Modes